-- The gbasf2 batch process for luigi can only be used for tasks inhereting from Basf2PathTask or other tasks with a create_path() method that returns a basf2 path. - It can be used only for pickable basf2 paths, as it stores the path created by create_path in a python pickle file and runs that on the grid.
-Therefore, python basf2 modules are not yet sup-ported.
+• The gbasf2 batch process for luigi can only be used for tasks inhereting from Basf2PathTask or other tasks with a create_path() method that returns a basf2 path.

+- It can be used only for pickable basf2 paths, with only some limited global basf2 state saved (currently aliases and global tags).
+The batch process stores the path created by create_path in a python pickle file and runs that on the grid.
+Therefore, python basf2 modules are not yet supported.
 To see if the path produced by a steering file is pickable, you can try to dump it with basf2 --dump-path and execute it again with basf2 --execute-path. - Output format: Changing the batch to gbasf2 means you also have to adapt how you handle the output of your gbasf2 task in tasks depending on it, because the output will not be a single root file anymore (e.g. B_ntuple.root), but a collection of root files, one for each file in the input data set, in a directory with the base name of the root files, e.g.:

-<task directory="" output=""></task>

-B_ntuple.root

-B_ntuple_0.root
+<task< th="">outputdirectory></task<> output directory>

-B_ntuple_1.root
+B_ntuple.root B_ntuple_0.root B_ntuple_1.root

-│

 D_ntuple.root

+D_ntuple_0.root

-L D_ntuple_0.root
+L